chenxiaolong/ddns-updater/README.md

 If an issue occurs, the best way to troubleshoot is to set `log_level` to `debug` or `trace` in the config file.
 The `debug` level includes information like the detected IP addresses, while the `trace` level will also print out the raw DNS update request and response.
 Note that the `trace` output is not safe to paste online because it includes a dump of the TSIG key.

-To enable trace logging for everything, including the underlying trust-dns library, set the `RUST_LOG` environment variable to `trace`.
+To enable trace logging for everything, including the underlying hickory-dns library, set the `RUST_LOG` environment variable to `trace`.

 ## Limitations